omidxrz/dorky/README.md

 # dorky
-dork makers for google, duckduckgo, bing and etc.
+makes some dorks for google, duckduckgo, bing and etc.

 ### Usage:
 ```